marieemoiselle/CC101-CompProg-samples/Reviewers/MIDTERM-reviewer.md

 -----
 ## LESSON 2: DATA, VARIABLES, AND OPERATORS
 ### C++
-A programming language developed as the extended version of C++ by Bjarne Stroustrup.
+A programming language developed as the extended version of C language by Bjarne Stroustrup.
 ### Data
 The information that a program processes, stores, or manipulates.
 It can be anything that is meaningful for the program to work with.